Lapin0t/phd-manuscript/main/07_nf_bisim.typ

   whenever $nfinterpA(c_1) itree.weq nfinterpA(c_2)$.
 ] <def-nf-bisim>

-== Relating NF strategies and OGS strategies
+== NF Correctness through OGS <sec-nf-ogs>

-We have described the NF game and the analogue of the OGS machine strategy, i.e., the "infinite normal form tree" semantics for language machines.
-To deduce correctness of NF bisimulation from our OGS correctness theorem, we now need to relate NF strategies and OGS strategies.
-In fact we will prove a little bit more than what is strictly necessary to deduce correctness.

-First, since the NF game is very similar to the OGS game, simply allowing less server moves, it is easy to restrict an OGS strategy to an NF strategy.
+To deduce correctness of NF bisimulation from our OGS correctness theorem, we need to relate NF strategies and OGS strategies.
+First, since the NF game is very close to the OGS game, simply allowing less server moves, it is easy to restrict an OGS strategy to an NF strategy.

 #definition[OGS to NF][
   Assuming a scope structure $ctx.scope_T th S$, given a binding family $O cl